StureJ/StureJ/README.md

 - 🌱 Interested in **Development, Programming**

-- 🤝 Collaboration **A lot of recent projects are private due to sensitive information.
+- 🤝 **A lot of recent projects are private due to sensitive information.
 Sorry 🥲**

 <h3 align="left">Connect with me:</h3>
 <p align="left">